maplibre/maplibre-navigation-ios/README.md

 }
 ```

+## Community

+Join the #maplibre-native Slack channel at OSMUS: get an invite at https://slack.openstreetmap.us/
+Read the [CONTRIBUTING.md](CONTRIBUTING.md) guide in order to get familiar with how we do things around here.

 # License

 Code is [licensed](LICENSE.md) under MIT and ISC.
 ISC is meant to be functionally equivalent to the MIT license.

+Copyright (c) 2022 MapLibre contributors